-(a) Lower service award tabs designate the year a CP started serving in the MCLEP.
+(a) Lower service award tabs designate the year a CP started serving

-(b) Upper service award tabs allow recognition of a CP's assignment
+(b) Upper service award tabs allow recognition of a CP's assignment to a specialized duty.

 (1) CP assigned to Field Training Officer duties are authorized to wear an upper service award tab with "FTO" engraved.